qrohlf/qrohlf.github.io/_posts/2014-12-26-blinky-a-micro-tv-zapper-kit.md

 ![transistors](/images/blinky/transistors.jpg)
 <span class="caption">Transistors.
 I've bent the leads with pliers to help them fit in the breadboard.</span>

 Our transistor has three pins, the *emitter*, the *base*, and the *collector*.
 Like LEDs, the direction of power matters to a transistor.
 We're going to connect the negative lead of the infrared LED to the collector of the transistor.
-The transistor base will be connected to the microcontroller, and the emmitter will be connected to ground.
-When the microcontroller tells the transistor to "turn on" by supplying voltage to the base, the transistor will act like a switch and conduct electricity between the collecter and emitter.
+The transistor base will be connected to the microcontroller, and the emitter will be connected to ground.
+When the microcontroller tells the transistor to "turn on" by supplying voltage to the base, the transistor will act like a switch and conduct electricity between the collector and emitter.
 This lets us control a lot more power than we could with just the microcontroller alone.

 ![transistor pinout](/images/blinky/transistor_pinout.jpg)
 <span class="caption">PN2222 transistor pinout</span>

 Pins 5 & 6 on the microcontroller will be controlling our transistors.
 Connect both pins together with a small wire jumper.
-Put the transistors in the breadboard and connect each emitter to ground and use a 220Ω resistor to connect each base to pin 6 on the microcontroller.
+Put the transistors in the breadboard and connect each emitter to ground and use a 150Ω resistor to connect each base to pin 6 on the microcontroller.
 (The resistor performs a similar function to the resistor on the LED, limiting how much power the transistors draw.)

 ![transistors wired](/images/blinky/transistors_wired.jpg)
 <span class="caption">Transistor wiring</span>